Skip to content

 What happens when a sketch is unarchived:

-- The corresponding SearchIndex database objects also have their status updated to 'ready'.
+• The corresponding SearchIndex database object status is updated to 'ready'.

 When a sketch cannot be unarchived (and why):